Adjusting for informative cluster size in pseudo-value based regression approaches with clustered time to event data: Non-parametric estimators for the marginal state occupation probabilities

+Using the convention in Section \ref{sec: RC-notation}, let $T^*_{ijk}$ denote the time for the $k$th transition for the $j$th subject in cluster $i$, let $C_{ij}$ and $L_{ij}$ respectively denote the right-censoring and left truncation time that are independent of the multistate process and let $T^*_{ij} = \sup_k \{T^*_{ijk}: T^*_{ijk} < \infty\}$.
 Following \ref{eqn: RC-CP} and \ref{eqn: RC-at-risk}, $N_{\ell\ell'}(t)$ and $M_{\ell}(t)$ are respectively expressed by a weighted sum over all individuals $(1 \leq i\leq m; 1\leq j \leq n_i)$, where the weights, $w_{ij} = 1$ correspond to no reweighting and $w_{ij} = \frac{1}{n_i}$ correspond to inverse cluster size reweighting.
 We maintain the preceding notations for the counting process and the at-risk set because it is clear from the context.
 The reweighted versions of $N_{\ell\ell'}(t)$ and $M_{\ell}(t)$ are then plugged into the estimators for the cumulative integrated hazards, transition probability matrix, and the SOPs given in (\ref{eqn: AJ})-(\ref{eqn: stocc}) of Section \ref{sec: RC_unclust}.
-Recently, Bakoyannis \citep{bakoyannis2020} proposed a similar weighted estimator of the SOP and established the large sample property using empirical process theory.

 By reweighting the contributions of $N_{\ell\ell'}(t)$ and $M_{\ell}(t)$ by the inverse cluster size, one ensures equal total contribution from each clusters.
 The difference in the weighting implementations would not lead to disparate conclusions unless the cluster size is informative.